Massive-Wiki/nxc/nxcDescription.md

 ## Static Files

-Note: Prior to v1.9.0, MWB handled static files slightly differently.
-If `mwb-static` existed, it copied it from the theme directory to the output directory.
-Starting with v1.9.0, it will still do this, but it will output a warning, `WARNING:root:WARNING:root:mwb-static is deprecated, please use 'static'`.
-The warning is meant to suggest that you should move `mwb-static` into the `static` directory at the top level of the theme.  `static` is described below.

 After the HTML pages are built from the Markdown files, if a directory named `static` exists at the top level of the theme, all the files and directories within it are copied to the root of the output directory.
 By convention, static files such as CSS, JavaScript, and images are put in a directory inside `static` called `mwb-static`.
 Favicon files and other files that should be at the root of the website are put at the root of `static`.

 The name `static` is used in the theme because it is descriptive, and will not collide with anything in the wiki.
 (The _content_ of `static` is copied, but not `static` itself.)